zeek/zeek-docs/doc/scripts/base/utils/thresholds.zeek.rst

    thresholds in a given set.

-   :v: a vector holding counts that represent thresholds.
+   :param v: a vector holding counts that represent thresholds.

-   :tracker: the record being used to track event counter and currently
+   :param tracker: the record being used to track event counter and currently
             monitored threshold value.